zaiga97/Yahtzee/README.md

 Here is a list of features I aim to implement:

 - [ ] Working game using the console for I/O.
+- -[ ] Make the original ScoringTable for the game.
+- -[ ] Refactor StandardWiew so it is useful.
+- -[ ] Fix input with error handling.
+- -[ ] Create the end of the game.
 - [ ] Add highscores.
 - [ ] Add local multiplayer.
 - [ ] Add a graphic interface.